tonievictor/tonie.me/src/content/articles/regexes-and-finite-automata.md

 ## Converting Regexes to NFA
 To convert a regular expression to NFA we go through the following steps:
 1. Split the regex string into distinct tokens and establish operator precedence.
-Operator precedence determines the order in which operators are performed in a given expression - operators with a higher precedence are applied before ones with lower precedence.
+Operator precedence determines the order in which operations are performed in a given expression - operators with a higher precedence are applied before ones with lower precedence.
 Here is a list of operators in rexen in order of descending precedence.